flowr-analysis/flowr/wiki/Dataflow Graph.md

 >
 > <summary style="color:gray">R Code of the Dataflow Graph</summary>
 >
-> The analysis required _2.26 ms_ (incl. parse and normalize) within the generation environment.
+> The analysis required _2.07 ms_ (including parse and normalize) within the generation environment.
 The following marks are used in the graph to highlight sub-parts (uses ids): {9, 9->5, 9->3}.
 > We encountered no unknown side effects during the analysis.
 >
 > ```r